VisionsOfficial/visionstrust-docs/docs/application/registering-resources/data-resources.md

 The last section of your resource configuration concerns technical configurations for linkage with the [Dataspace Connectors](https://github.com/Prometheus-X-association/dataspace-connector) and for accessing the resources during data exchanges.

+!!! note "For developers"

-> If you are a developer, this is defined more extensively in the [Developer documentation](../../guide/setting-up-a-connector.md)
+    If you are a developer, this is defined more extensively in the [Developer documentation](../../guide/setting-up-a-connector.md)

 And that's it, once you're done filling it the mandatory & optional information you can add, save the resource and it will be created.